EricMFink/ProfessionalResponsibility/_drafts/Casebook/Cover.md

 Cover:

-Hablot Knight Brown or "Phiz”
+Hablot Knight Brown or "Phiz"

 _Attorney and Client, Fortitute and Impatience_ (1853)